pingidentity/terraform-provider-pingdirectory/docs/resources/default_failure_lockout_action.md

 - `delay` (String) The length of time to delay the bind response for accounts with too many failed authentication attempts.
 - `description` (String) A description for this Failure Lockout Action
 - `generate_account_status_notification` (Boolean) Indicates whether to generate an account status notification for cases in which a bind response is delayed because of failure lockout.
-- `type` (String) The type of Failure Lockout Action resource.
-Options are ['delay-bind-response', 'no-operation', 'lock-account']

 ### Read-Only